codeforpdx/recordexpungPDX/doc/docker.md

 make up
 ```

 The services are specified in the file [`docker-compose.yml`](../docker-compose.yml).
-This target first pulls the dev-tagged docker image, and official images for postgres and ndoe.
+This target first pulls the dev-tagged docker image, and official image for node.
 It then creates and launches a new docker container for each service.
 It runs the docker stack in detached mode, so you can follow the set of container logs with `docker-compose logs`, or each specific one with `make backend_logs` or `make frontend_logs`. `make backend_build` will build the image `recordsponge/expungeservice:dev` if it can't pull or python dependencies change.

 Stop the running containers with: